Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), FNBO cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.

-Processing timelines at FNBO: POD accounts: typically within days once documentation is verified.
-Estate accounts: varies based on probate process and documentation..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at FNBO: POD accounts: typically within days once documentation is verified.
+Estate accounts: varies based on probate process and documentation.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 FNBO requires several documents to process a claim, including Certified death certificate (multiple copies recommended), Government-issued photo ID for beneficiary, executor, or trustee, and Letters Testamentary or Letters of Administration (for non-POD, non-trust accounts), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.